Accesibility

 a.
 Non-compliance with Royal Decree 1112/2018

-• There is non-text content with inadequate text alternatives on several pages [requirement 9.1.1.1 Non-text content and 9.1.4.5 Text images, of UNE-EN 301549:2022].
+- There is non-textual content with an inappropriate textual alternative on several pages [requirement numbers 9.1.1.1 Non-contextual content and 9.1.4.5 Text images of UNE-EN 301549:2022].

-• There may be a lack of color contrast in some text, links, and interface components [requirement 9.1.4.3 Contrast (minimum) and 9.1.4.11 Non-textual contrast, of UNE-EN 301549:2022].
+- There may be a lack of colour contrast in some text, links or components of the interface [requirement number 9.1.4.3 Contrast (minimum) and 9.1.4.11 Non-textual contrast of UNE-EN 301549:2022].

-• Receiving and removing keyboard focus does not hide the menu content [requirement 9.1.4.13 Content pointed to or having focus, of UNE-EN 301549:2022].
+- Receiving and removing keyboard focus does not hide the menu content [requirement number 9.1.4.13 Content pointed to or having focus of UNE-EN 301549:2022].

-• When navigating, some elements do not have visible focus [requirement 9.2.4.7 Visible focus, of UNE-EN 301549:2022].
+- When navigating, some elements do not have visible focus [requirement number 9.2.4.7 Visible focus of UNE-EN 301549:2022].

-• It does not have a lang label [requirement 9.3.1.1 Page language, of UNE-EN 301549:2022].
+- It does not have a lang label [requirement number 9.3.1.1 Page language of UNE-EN 301549:2022].

-• Some forms do not provide concrete examples for resolving input errors and do not prevent errors (legal, financial, data) [requirement 9.3.3.3 Error Suggestions and 9.3.3.4 Error Prevention (legal, financial, data) of UNE-EN 301549:2022].
+- Some forms do not provide concrete examples for resolving input errors and do not prevent errors (legal, financial, data) [requirement numbers 9.3.3.3 Error Suggestions and 9.3.3.4 Error Prevention (legal, financial, data) of UNE-EN 301549:2022].

 b.Disproportionate burden